GitTorre/CloudBedlamLinuxN/README.md

 ### Currently, there is no big red button (Stop) implemented, but it will be coming as this evolves into a system that can be remote controlled over SSH by a mutually trusted service....

 ### Finally, this is the version of CloudBedlam that will be evolving first, not the Mono/.NET Core versions.
-Changes made here (new features and capabilities...) will be added to those projects at a later date, at my (or, hopefully, your) discretion --CT
+Changes made here (new features and capabilities...) will be added to those projects at a later date, at my (or, hopefully, somebody else's) discretion --CT

 Step 0.